knative/serving/README.md

 # Welcome, Knative

-With Kubernetes rapidly becoming a universal platform for running cloud-native software, there is a growing need to codify best practices and identify common patterns that are shared across successful Kubernetes-based systems.

-Knative (pronounced /ˈnā-tiv/) addresses that need by delivering opinionated middleware for building modern, source-centric, container-based applications that scale efficiently when faced with elastic demand.
+Knative (pronounced /ˈnā-tiv/) extends Kubernetes to provide the missing middleware that developers need to create modern, source-centric, container-based, cloud-native applications.

-Knative components work on top of Kubernetes to standardize and simplify many of the common developer tasks, such as:
+Each of the components under the Knative project attempt to identify common patterns and codify the best practices shared by successful real-world Kubernetes-based frameworks and applications, such as:

 - orchestrating source-to-container workflows
 - routing and managing traffic during deployment
 - scaling and sizing resources based on demand
 - binding running services to eventing ecosystems

-This open source project directs many expert eyes to the difficult-but-non-differentiated parts of building modern cloud-native applications, allowing developers to focus instead on the interesting bits that set their teams apart.
+Knative focuses on the "boring but difficult" parts that everyone needs, but no one benefits from doing over again on their own.
+This in turn frees application developers to spend more time writing interesting code, not worrying about how they are going to build, deploy, monitor, and debug it.

 # What are the Knative components?